isomerpages/govtech-gobusiness/_FAQ/1gf-motoring.md

 #### **4. Can car-pooling services continue during the circuit breaker period?**
 Car-pooling services including GrabHitch and RydePool are not “essential services”.
 Drivers operating such services must stop providing car-pool services.
 This includes non-commercial car-pool arrangements between people who do not live in the same residence.

+#### **5. Are motor dealers allowed to continue selling vehicles during the Circuit Breaker period?**
+Motor dealers are not allowed to open their shopfront and conduct test drives.
+However, they can continue to sell their vehicles online and fulfil the orders through delivery during the circuit breaker period.